“As each has received a gift, use it to serve one another as good stewards of God’s varied grace.” 1 Peter 4:10

 Our Baptism Ministry is primarily a ministry of welcome and accompaniment, made up of volunteer couples from Ave Maria Parish.
 As families prepare to have their child baptized, we accompany them throughout the Baptism Preparation and Baptism celebration itself, and hopefully well beyond.
 Couples who serve as part of the Baptism Ministry facilitate Baptism Preparation meetings and assist clergy at the Baptism celebrations.
 There is always room on our team for couple facilitators, especially couples who have children under 10 years of age.
 Other volunteers may help provide child care, or shop for and host coffee and bagels.
 If you would like to request information about serving on our Baptism Ministry Team, please contact: Kate McGrath, Pastoral Associate.

 CLOW offers young children an opportunity to experience the Word in a way that engages them at their level.
 Volunteers of this ministry will teach them the Gospel in a way that is meaningful to them and support it with activities or worksheets.
 Children return to Mass after the General Intercessions.
-Find out more on our website's CLOW page.
+We also currently offer weekly Virtual CLOWs that are available for viewing on our CLOW webpage and parish YouTube Channel.

 Extraordinary Ministers of Communion serve the Body and Blood of Christ at Mass.